 My 7 years in a Harvard.
 1961 – 1968 – Story by “Jim Hall”

-This is an excerpt from one of my chapters of my future book on occurrences, accidents and fatal crashes while I was on duty in ATC over a 27 year period and stories I experienced during my 50+ years flying with a CPL and hope to have my book completed by next year.
-(Jim Hall)
+– This is an excerpt from one of the chapters of my book on occurrences, accidents and fatal crashes while I was on duty in ATC over a 27 year period and stories I experienced during my 50+ years flying with a CPL.
+(Jim Hall – See bottom of the page for details on where to purchase the book)

 In 1961 Chinook Flying Service